Davao del Norte: Economy

-Davao del Norte is a primarily agricultural, but also engages in mining, forestry, and commercial fishing.
+Davao del Norte is primarily agricultural, but also engages in mining, forestry, and commercial fishing.

 The principal crops of the province include rice, maize, banana, coconut, abacá, ramie, coffee, and a variety of fruit and root crops.
 Davao del Norte is the country's leading producer of bananas, with many plantations run by multinationals Dole and Del Monte, and local producers such as Lapanday, TADECO, and Marsman.
-Davao del Norte is also one of Mindanao's leading producer of rice.
+Davao del Norte is also one of Mindanao's leading producers of rice.

 Davao Gulf, to the south of the province, provides a living for many fisherfolk.
 Some of the fish products include brackish water milkfish, tilapia, shrimp, and crab; and freshwater catfish and tilapia.

 Davao del Norte is a major producer of gold, and its mining resources include silica, silver, copper, and elemental sulfur.
 Small-scale gold mining activities thrive in several areas.
 There are also numerous active quarries of commercial quantities of gravel, sand, and pebbles for construction.

 Tourism is also a major part of the economy of Davao del Norte.
 There are a lot of beaches on Samal Island, the most famous of which is Pearl Farm Beach Resort.
 Banana Beach Resort is the most famous beach outside of Samal Island.

 Commerce is also a major part of the economy of Davao del Norte.
 There are lot of shopping malls in Tagum.